 To Sam, life in the US was certainly not as good as he had hoped.
 Not only was he unable to get a decent paying job, but he also found that everyone spoke English too fast and he was not able to understand most of what people said.
 All those English classes he attended in Korea were not as helpful as he thought.
 The inability to communicate with people made him feel very insecure about himself.
 Though an adult, he felt as if he were a child – starting a new life and learning a new language all over again.
 He felt as though he had lost his identity.
 Everything he had in Korea had little or no meaning in the US.
 For the first time in his life, he lost his confidence about the future.

-Furthermore, Sam began to realize that the American people, whom he had admired from the distance, were not as kind as he thought they would be.
+Furthermore, Sam began to realize that the American people, whom he had admired from a distance, were not as kind as he thought they would be.
 On many occasions, he faced discrimination by some of the people who surrounded him.
 He was laughed at because of his accent, spat at because of his color, swore at because he could not quite understand what he was told, and treated as if he were stupid because he could not express himself properly.

 How strange life was, Sam often thought at that time.
-At home in Korea, he was someone who would rather be a white man and speak English than being a Korean.
+At home in Korea, he was someone who would rather be a white man and speak English than be Korean.
 Because of this, he traveled thousands of miles to come to this country just to be close to the nation he admired.
 He was even disowned by his parents whom he loved very much.
 Perhaps his parents were right about America.
 He felt, perhaps, that he and Jackie did not belong here.
 There were many times he regretted his decision to come to the United States.
 Living in this new country made him aware of his race.
-In his desperation, this was the first time he truly turned to God for the answers to the many questions he began to have because he was simply not finding them himself.
+In his desperation, this was the first time he truly turned to God for answers to the many questions he began to have because he was simply not finding them himself.

 It was not his choice to be born in Korea.
 He just happened to be born half way around the world.
 Why blame him for his skin color or the shape of his eyes?
 Any white man could have been born as Asian or African.

-Though his positive perception of the people in the U.S. had crumbled, he patiently, diligently, continued to learn and worked harder.
+Though his positive perception of the people in the U.S. had crumbled, he patiently and diligently, continued to learn and worked harder.
 The last thing he wanted to do was to admit that his father was right and that his decision to come to the U.S. was wrong.
 And though he met people who didn’t want him there, he met even more who treated him with dignity and offered their friendship unsolicited.
 Some of his neighbors welcomed Sam and Jackie and treated them as their own family, even white neighbors.
 When Jackie got pregnant with Dean, the same people helped Jackie with the baby.
 Without their help, Jackie could have not survived as a new mother in a new country.

 Jackie was patient and maintained her unbending support at his side, no matter what happened.
 She encouraged him when Sam became depressed about their future in America.
 She worked as hard, perhaps even harder than Sam at times to support the family.
 Though they never had much money at the beginning of their marriage, they were happy to be with each other.
 They learned to appreciate the little things.
 Even the smallest item they purchased became a very precious possession to them.
 That was not always the case for Sam coming from a very affluent family.
 In his youth, he was provided anything he desired and developed no sense of appreciation for what he had.
-Never did he worry about money when he lived in Korea.
+He never worried about money when he lived in Korea.
 And in this short time, his entire sense of entitlement changed dramatically.

 In their new country, they began with very little.
 But they had love.
 Because of Jackie, Sam had enough will to continue to pursue their dreams despite the exhausting work and soul-crushing discrimination.